likhith-manjunatha/likhith-manjunatha.github.io/pages/publications/index.rst

 -------------------------
  Conference Publications
 -------------------------
-**L. Manjunatha**, H. Takamatsu, J. J. Cannon, , “Ethylene glycol and Propanol: Understanding the influence of an extra hydroxyl group on the mechanisms of thermal conductivity,” UK Heat Transfer Conference (8-10 September 2019, Nottingham, UK)
+**L. Manjunatha**, H. Takamatsu, J. J. Cannon, , Ethylene glycol and Propanol: Understanding the influence of an extra hydroxyl group on the mechanisms of thermal conductivity, UK Heat Transfer Conference (8-10 September 2019, Nottingham, UK)

 **L. Manjunatha**, H. Takamatsu, J. J. Cannon, An investigation into application of the Green-Kubo method in molecular